Azure/cvm-attestation-tools/cvm-attestation/How_to_read_attestation_report.md

-# Reading the SNP TCB Version from Attestation Report
+# Reading the SNP TCB Version from SNP Attestation Report

-This document provides a detailed guide on how to retrieve the Trusted Computing Base (TCB) version from an AMD Secure Encrypted Virtualization-Secure Nested Paging (SEV-SNP) CVM.
+This document provides a detailed guide on how to retrieve the Trusted Computing Base (TCB) version from an AMD Secure Encrypted Virtualization-Secure Nested Paging (SEV-SNP) Confidential VM.
 The TCB version is crucial for verifying the security and integrity of the virtual machine environment.
 Follow the steps outlined below to accurately collect and interpret the TCB version information.

 # Windows
-The following instructions are for Windows CVMs.
+The following instructions are for Windows Confidential VMs.

 ## Prerequisites
 Ensure that Git is installed on your system before proceeding with the following steps.